tiredpixel/z.2020-10-14.cardano-node-docker/README.md

 ## Disclaimer

 Your particular attention is drawn to the disclaimers in the licence.
-For example, if this image doesn't work and causes your stake pool downtime, or there's a bug which affects your pledge or financial returns, or if a vulnerability allows it to get hacked, this is not my issue.
+For example, if this image doesn't work and causes your Cardano node downtime, or if there's a bug which affects your stake pool pledge or financial returns, or if a vulnerability allows it or your broader server or other software to get hacked, this is not my issue.
 I might be sympathetic, but it certainly isn't my fault.
 Please conduct your own due diligence for everything, including whether you want to use this code at all.

 ## Blessing